Building Non-Native Language Vessels

 In the output, you'll see several things.

-- Shipyard creates a working directory under
+- Platform creates a working directory under

 /home/shipyard/